 No such negative social impact noticed.
 SST has in house planning, implementation and monitoring team, which review the project activities in various locations at periodic intervals.
-The CSR team are flexible to take forward the learning at every stage of the project and do course corrective measures.
+The CSR team is flexible to take forward the learning at every stage of the project and do course corrective measures.

-2. Numbers benefitting from such beneficial products, technologies or processes:

-- 485 women SHGs formed with 6950 members. - ₹15.68 crores received as loan by women SHG members from banks. - ₹25 crores worth of government schemes availed by farmers in our working villages. - 204 infrastructure works repaired/ improved. - 526 families got direct benefit through WADI plantation. - 1580 illiterate women motivated to undergo literacy classes. - No. of Farmers enabled to undertake soil fertility measures: 2300 - No. of Farmers enabled to undertake soil & water conservation measures: 750 - No. of Farmers enabled to undertake crop protection measures: 900 - 3.
+- 2. Numbers benefitting from such beneficial products, technologies or processes: - 900 women SHG formed with 11,967 members. - \$ 34.94 Cr received as loan by women SHG members from banks. - More than 25,500 farmers facilitated to attend the awareness program on Government schemes.
+6,024 farmers benefitted on government schemes worth of \$ 12 Cr. - More than 24,000 livestock owning families facilitated to attend the awareness program on livestock.
+15,772 families availed Government scheme worth of \$ 7 Cr. - More than 33,600 livestock owning families availed the veterinary care support from Government through our intervention. - 288 infrastructure works repaired / improved. - 449 families got direct benefit through WADI plantation. - 37,575 people were given awareness on the Government Social Security Schemes.
+19,306 availed both State and Central Government schemes. - 3.
 With respect to projects during the year for which R&R is applicable a.
 Was the R&R package developed in consultation with project-affected people; b.
 Information on gross amounts, made available in the public domain: